VladPrytula/reinforcement_learning_search_from_scratch/docs/book/ch07/ch07_continuous_actions.md

 ## 7.5 Theory-Practice Gap: When Q-Ensembles and CEM Fail

 This section examines the **gap between theoretical guarantees and empirical reality**.
 Q-regression + CEM sounds elegant on paper, but production deployment reveals three classes of failures.
-Vlad's honest empiricism principle demands we diagnose these issues before claiming success.
+Our's honest empiricism principle demands we diagnose these issues before claiming success.

 ### 7.5.1 The Overestimation Problem (and Why Ensembles Help)